Kyle678/instaMemebot/README.md

 ```
 - Navigate to data/pictures/ to view any images that have been uploaded to Instagram

+# Extra information
+- Running Memebot.py while process is already active will restart Memebot
+- Memebot posts something when it is first run and then waits x amount of time before posting again

 <!-- LICENSE -->
 ## License